Packing up your life and moving because you are starting a new job in a new city, it’s a daunting experience.

 Resist the urge to go home early when starting a new job in a new city

 When you start a new job in a new city it can be easy to retreat into your shell.
-Meeting new people is challenging, especially when you’re exhausted and overwhelmed by the move, living in a new place that’s most likely still littered with boxes.
+Meeting new people and making new friends is challenging, especially when you’re exhausted and overwhelmed by the move, living in a new place that’s most likely still littered with boxes.
 The first step is often the hardest, but it’s one worth taking.

 Good colleagues will take the time to integrate you with after-work social and lunchtime chats, but don’t be afraid to be the one initiating the conversation.
 They might be just as shy as you!
 You spend so much time with your colleagues, and they’re likely to be your first points of contact in your early months in the city, so it’s worth taking the time to get to know them.

 If you just opt to go home alone every night, you’ll find yourself drifting further away from the rest of the team.